forgojs/forgo-template-javascript-babel-loader/README.md

 # forgo-template-javascript

 A template you can use to get started with Forgo.
-It uses parcel v2 as the bundler.
+It uses webpack as the bundler.

 # Getting started